Good Friday 2024, 2025 and 2026

+Good Friday is an official public holiday in the states of Sabah and Sarawak, East Malaysia.
 Easter is the most ancient of Christian festivals, older than Christmas, and is considered the most important date in the Christian calendar.

 Most commonly, Easter is understood to include Good Friday and Easter Sunday, which are three days apart.
 However Easter truly refers to Easter Sunday – the day on which the resurrection of Jesus is remembered and celebrated.